janewong1587/FinalAssignment/CODEBOOK.md

 - std: Standard deviation
 - meanFreq: Weighted average of the frequency components to obtain a mean frequency
 - angle: Angle between to vectors.

+## Variables from the script

+- Activity_ID: from 1-6, with each one corresponding to an activity from Activity_Names
+- Activity_Names: including 6 activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+- Subject_ID: from 1-30, with each representing a volunteer